Dima-diep/termuxloginpass/README.md

 ```
 $ python3 chpass.py
 ```
-(For later changes, if you used addition.sh, run chmod +w ~/termuxloginpass/* and run commands above)
+(For later changes, if you used addition.sh, run chmod 777 ~/termuxloginpass/* and run commands above)

 (If you used addition-root.sh, run:
 ```